darrenjs/wampcc/examples/README.md

 # Examples

+After wampcc has been successfully compiled and installed (using `make install`) these example programs can be built and run to demonstrate basic WAMP functionality.

 ## Building

-To build all of the programs that live under the examples/ directory you will need to first define some environment variables which describe where wampcc and its dependent libraries have been installed, and then issue the `make` command.
+To build the examples you must first define a few environment variables which point to where wampcc and its dependent libraries have been installed, and then run the `make` command.

-If you try to compile before setting these variables you'll get an error like :
+If you try to compile before setting these variables you'll see an error like:

 ```console
 makefile:9: *** WAMPCC_HOME undefined - set WAMPCC_HOME to where wampcc was make-installed.
 Stop.
 ```

-The following is the list of environment variables which must be defined:
+These are the environment variables which must be defined:

 - `WAMPCC_HOME` - location of wampcc installation
 - `LIBUV_HOME`  - location of libuv installation
 - `JANSSON_HOME` - location of jansson installation

-For example, if each library has been built and installed under `/opt` then appropriate values and Linux commands (for a _bash_ shell) would be:
+For example, if each library has been built and installed under `/opt` then the appropriate Linux commands (for a _bash_ shell) might be:

 ```console
 export WAMPCC_HOME=/opt/wampcc-1.0